JitseRuurd/Amsterdam_Urban_Green/README.md

 This study served as our term project performed at the end of the course Spatial Statistics and Machine Learning.

+The goal of this research was to extimate the effect of greenness on house prices in Amsterdam.

 Below is a short overview of the structure of the GitHub page, methodology, data sources, and code.